Chart Color Schemes

 Kellyville - West's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Health outcomes data shows significant results in Kellyville-West, with both young and elderly populations experiencing low prevalence of common health conditions.
-Approximately 62% (9,387 people) have private health cover, higher than the national average of 55.3%.
+Health outcomes data shows exceptional results in Kellyville - West, with both young and elderly cohorts experiencing low prevalence of common health conditions.
+The rate of private health cover stands at approximately 62% of the total population (9,387 people), surpassing the national average of 55.3%.

-The most prevalent medical conditions are asthma and arthritis, affecting 4.9 and 4.8% of residents respectively.
-80.2% of residents declare no medical ailments, compared to 75.9% in Greater Sydney.
-The area has 13.6% (2,045 people) aged 65 and over, lower than Greater Sydney's 18.9%.
-Health outcomes among seniors require more attention than the broader population.
+Asthma and arthritis are the most prevalent medical conditions in the area, affecting 4.9 and 4.8% of residents respectively.
+Notably, 80.2% of residents declare themselves completely clear of medical ailments, higher than the Greater Sydney average of 75.9%.
+The area has a lower proportion of seniors aged 65 and over at 13.6% (2,045 people), compared to Greater Sydney's 18.9%.
+Despite this, health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health